LockenLiu/Fi-Cell/README.md

-The demanding requirements of Fi-Cell input can be easily satisfied with scRNA and scATAC co-assays.
+The input requirements of Fi-Cell input is concordant with scRNA and scATAC co-assays.
 However, if you expected to **apply Fi-Cell on independent scRNA and scATAC datasets, datasets integration can be pivotal**.
 Here are some suggestions:

-1. The sources of the two datasets should be matched as similar as possible.
+1. The biological sources of the two datasets should be matched as similar as possible.
-2. Cell type annotations can be varied in different datasets.
+2. Cell type clustering can be varied in different datasets.
 It's OK to match cell types based on their literal names, but several methods used to unify cell annotations are more recommended:
    1. `scJoint`: a transfer learning method to integrate atlas-scale, heterogeneous collections of scRNA-seq and scATAC-seq data. [available at: https://github.com/SydneyBioX/scJoint]
    2. `ATACANNOT`: a novel scATAC-seq cell type annotation method using scRNA-seq data as the reference. [available at: https://github.com/TianLab-Bioinfo/AtacAnnoR]
 3. After collecting scRNA and scATAC datasets with unified cell annotations, however, the cell counts are not identical in the two matrix, and cellular individuals are not matched.
 Once again, it's OK to randomly match cellular individuals (randomly sampling cells to meet identical cell counts), however, strategies like `scOptmatch` can be used to match cell individual optimally.
    1. `scOptmatch`:  enabling approximately one-to-one pairing of cells of similar annotations between assays [available at:https://github.com/buenrostrolab/FigR/blob/HEAD/R/cellPairing.R]

-* *Though Fi-Cell can work well on embedded datasets, we still more encourage multi-modal dataset for existing regulatory effects and more robust phenotype-cell type associations.*
+* *Though Fi-Cell can work well on embedded datasets, we still more encourage multi-modal dataset for robust regulatory effects and phenotype-cell type associations.*

-**Step 2: cell type specificity of gene expression file**
+**Step 2: Gene expression specificity**

-Fi-Cell requires gene expression specificity files in each cell type, functioning as probablistic scores to constrcuct genomin annotions, formatted as follows (no column names in our examples):
+Fi-Cell requires gene expression specificity files in each cell type, serving as probablistic scores to constrcuct genomin annotions, formatted as follows (no column names in our examples):

 |   Gene   | Specificity |
 |:--------:|:-----------:|